benmvp/slides/2017/nodevember/why-react.md

 - Component-driven development seems pretty obvious right?
 - All the modern libraries/frameworks are component-driven in their own way
 - But not Backbone; you simply could not nest Backbone views
-- Began to use Marionette; an architecture layer on top of Backbone to help w/ more complex UIs
+- At Eventbrite, we began to use Marionette; an architecture layer on top of Backbone to help w/ more complex UIs
 - The version we were using had Layouts, which could contain Views, which could _be_ layouts so nesting was possible
 - But it was not nearly as effortless as what I just showed w/ React
 - Configuring the nested views wasn't simple either
 - Way too much code to try to put on a slide
-- It's the difference between components being the core vs. being an add-on
+- The problem was that the idea of "components" was an add-on in Backbone/Marionette
+- As opposed to being a core feature w/ React

 =====
 <!-- .slide: data-background="#222" -->